 Abstract-A double synchronous unified virtual oscillator controller (dsUVOC) is proposed for grid-forming voltage source converters to achieve synchronization to the fundamental frequency positive- and negative-sequence components of unbalanced or distorted grids.
 The proposed controller leverages a positive- and a negative-sequence virtual oscillator, a doublesequence current reference generator, and a double-sequence vector limiter.
 Under fault conditions, the controller enables to clamp the converter output current below the maximum value limited by the converter hardware while retaining synchronization without a phase-locked-loop (PLL) regardless of the balanced or unbalanced nature of grid faults.
 Consequently, balanced and unbalanced fault ride-through can be achieved without the need for switching to a back-up controller.
 The paper presents the systematic development of the double-synchronous structure along with detail design and implementation guidelines.
-Validation of the proposed controller is provided through extensive controlhardware-in-the-loop (CHIL) experiments.
+Validation of the proposed controller is provided through extensive control-hardware-in-the-loop (CHIL) and laboratory hardware experiments.

-Index Terms-Double synchronous unified virtual oscillator control (dsUVOC), asymmetric fault ride-through, unbalanced fault ride-through, positive and negative sequence synchronization, grid-forming converter, unified virtual oscillator control (uVOC)
+Index Terms-Double synchronous unified virtual oscillator control (dsUVOC), unbalanced fault ride-through, grid-forming converter, unified virtual oscillator control (uVOC)